hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 There is a ton of things that we can improve.
 To give you a taste:
-(1) our approximation of consumption throughout the day  seems to be off.
+1. Our approximation of consumption throughout the day seems to be off.
-(2) Scheduling consumption turns out to be one of the most efficient ways to save energy.
+2. Scheduling consumption turns out to be one of the most efficient ways to save energy.
-(3) Electricity selling prices have been low recently.
-We might want to look for for alternative ways to use the excess production.
+3. Electricity selling prices have been low recently.
+We might want to look for alternative ways to use the excess production.

 Stay tuned for the next update!